Dune (novel): Early stalled attempts

 Dalí was cast as the Emperor.
 Dalí later demanded to be paid $100,000 per hour; Jodorowsky agreed, but tailored Dalí's part to be filmed in one hour, drafting plans for other scenes of the emperor to use a mechanical mannequin as substitute for Dalí.
 According to Giger, Dalí was "later invited to leave the film because of his pro-Franco statements".
 Just as the storyboards, designs, and script were finished, the financial backing dried up.
 Frank Herbert traveled to Europe in 1976 to find that $2 million of the $9.5 million budget had already been spent in pre-production, and that Jodorowsky's script would result in a 14-hour movie ("It was the size of a phone book", Herbert later recalled).
 Jodorowsky took creative liberties with the source material, but Herbert said that he and Jodorowsky had an amicable relationship.
-Jodorowsky said in 1985 that he found the Dune story mythical and had intended to recreate it rather than adapt the novel; though he had an "enthusiastic admiration" for Herbert, Jodorowsky said he had done everything possible to distance the author and his input from the project.
+Jodorowsky said in 1985 that he found the Dune story mythical and had intended to re-create it rather than adapt the novel; though he had an "enthusiastic admiration" for Herbert, Jodorowsky said he had done everything possible to distance the author and his input from the project.
 Although Jodorowsky was embittered by the experience, he said the Dune project changed his life, and some of the ideas were used in his and Moebius's The Incal.
 O'Bannon entered a psychiatric hospital after the production failed, then worked on 13 scripts, the last of which became Alien.
 A 2013 documentary, Jodorowsky's Dune, was made about Jodorowsky's failed attempt at an adaptation.

 In 1976, Dino De Laurentiis acquired the rights from Gibon's consortium.
 De Laurentiis commissioned Herbert to write a new screenplay in 1978; the script Herbert turned in was 175 pages long, the equivalent of nearly three hours of screen time.
 De Laurentiis then hired director Ridley Scott in 1979, with Rudy Wurlitzer writing the screenplay and H. R. Giger retained from the Jodorowsky production; Scott and Giger had also just worked together on the film Alien, after O'Bannon recommended the artist.
 Scott intended to split the novel into two movies.
 He worked on three drafts of the script, using The Battle of Algiers as a point of reference, before moving on to direct another science fiction film, Blade Runner (1982).
 As he recalls, the pre-production process was slow, and finishing the project would have been even more time-intensive: